Jameskirwa/Git-Search/README.md

 * connection to the internet
 * go to the link http
 * Key in github user name
-* profile will load automatically
+* profile will be displayed

 ## BDD